Schneegans/illusion/README.md

 </p>

-In order to learn the concepts behind Vulkan, I am creating Illusion.
 For now, Illusion is a convenience layer on top of Vulkan, similar in spirit to [V-EZ](https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ).
 However, I plan to add more features as I progress in learning.

 Illusion uses C++17 and can be build on Linux (gcc or clang), Windows (msvc) and OS X (xcode).
 Nearly all dependencies are included as [git submodules](externals), please refer to the section [Building Illusion](#building-illusion) in order to get started.

 Since everybody loves badges, here are some decribing Illusion:

 [![Build Status](https://travis-ci.org/Simmesimme/illusion.svg?branch=develop)](https://travis-ci.org/Simmesimme/illusion/branches)